 This machine is the best large capacity filterless air purifier, capable of operating in spaces of up to 3,500 square feet.
 This air purifier features a solid design and is constructed using solid cherry wood, giving it a high quality feel and appearance.
 It is also one of the most adjustable filterless machines on the market, giving you the absolute control of the machine.
 However, this is a pretty powerful generator.
 So, be very careful.

 - Variable fan speeds and negative ion generator

 - Solid construction

 - Two removable ceramic plates for easy cleaning

 - Produces Ozone

-Although each of these air purifiers can be used for a variety of applications, the best general-purpose machine is the Oreck Dual Max.
-And, that’s the one with the largest number of positve reviews elsewhere (including on Amazon.com).
+Although each of these air purifiers will serve you well in a variety of applications, the best general-purpose machine is the Oreck Dual Max.
+And, that’s the one with the largest number of positive reviews elsewhere (including on Amazon.com).
 This machine features higher quality and does not produce significant levels of ozone.
 However, if you are looking for a machine specifically for odors, the Living Fresh Air Purifier is a better choice.
 But, we think that a activated carbon equipped filter model,like Austin Air’s Healthmate, would be even better at removing odor.

 We hope this guide on the best filterless air purifier helped educate you on the different models available today.
 However, if you still prefer to own a machine with a filter there are a variety of other options available.
 We really think you should check out a HEPA filter model with activated carbon before you buy, but also hope we’ve been helpful.